zuozhenggh/learning-library/developer-library/microservices-sagas/setup/setup.md

 </copy>
 ```

-Once the setup has completed you are ready to [move on to Lab 2](#next).

 Note, the non-java-builds.sh script may continue to run even after the setup has completed.
 The non-Java builds are only required in Lab 3 and so we can continue with Lab 2 while the builds continue in the background.

+You may now proceed to the next lab.

 ## Acknowledgements

-* **Authors** - Paul Parkinson, Developer Advocate; Richard Exley, Consulting Member of Technical Staff, Oracle MAA and Exadata; Irina Granat, Consulting Member of Technical Staff, Oracle MAA and Exadata
+* **Authors** - Paul Parkinson, Developer Evangelist; Richard Exley, Consulting Member of Technical Staff, Oracle MAA and Exadata; Irina Granat, Consulting Member of Technical Staff, Oracle MAA and Exadata
 * **Adapted for Cloud by** - Nenad Jovicic, Enterprise Strategist, North America Technology Enterprise Architect Solution Engineering Team
 * **Documentation** - Lisa Jamen, User Assistance Developer - Helidon
 * **Contributors** - Jaden McElvey, Technical Lead - Oracle LiveLabs Intern